museum4punkt0/media_storage/README.md

 ### more than one image

-If you want to insert a number of images it is probably better to list all images and their URLs at the end of the README.
+If you want to insert a number of images it is probably better to list all images together with their URLs at the end of the README.
+This makes it easier to replace images afterwards.

 Example: